-Regularly updated versions of the Bright Cluster Manager 7.2 manuals are available on updated clusters by default at /cm/shared/docs/cm.
+Regularly updated versions of the Bright Cluster Manager 7.3 manuals are available on updated clusters by default at /cm/shared/docs/cm.
 The latest updates are always online at http://support.brightcomputing.com/manuals.

-- The Installation Manual describes installation procedures. - The User Manual describes the user environment and how to submit jobs for the end user. - The Cloudbursting Manual describes how to deploy the cloud capabilities of the cluster. - The Developer Manual has useful information for developers who would like to program with Bright Cluster Manager. - The OpenStack Deployment Manual describes how to deploy OpenStack with Bright Cluster Manager. - The Hadoop Deployment Manual describes how to deploy Hadoop with Bright Cluster Manager. - The UCS Deployment Manual describes how to deploy the Cisco UCS server with Bright Cluster Manager.
+- The Installation Manual describes installation procedures. - The User Manual describes the user environment and how to submit jobs for the end user. - The Cloudbursting Manual describes how to deploy the cloud capabilities of the cluster. - The Developer Manual has useful information for developers who would like to program with Bright Cluster Manager. - The OpenStack Deployment Manual describes how to deploy OpenStack with Bright Cluster Manager. - The Big Data Deployment Manual describes how to deploy Big Data with Bright Cluster Manager. - The UCS Deployment Manual describes how to deploy the Cisco UCS server with Bright Cluster Manager. - The Machine Learning Manual describes how to install and configure machine learning capabilities with Bright Cluster Manager.

 If the manuals are downloaded and kept in one local directory, then in most pdf viewers, clicking on a cross-reference in one manual that refers to a section in another manual opens and displays that section in the second manual.
 Navigating back and forth between documents is usually possible with keystrokes or mouse clicks.
 For example: <Alt>-<Backarrow> in Acrobat Reader, or clicking on the bottom leftmost navigation button of xpdf, both navigate back to the previous document.

 The manuals constantly evolve to keep up with the development of the Bright Cluster Manager environment and the addition of new hardware and/or applications.
 The manuals also regularly incorporate customer feedback.
 Administrator and user input is greatly valued at Bright Computing.
-So any comments, suggestions or corrections will be very gratefully accepted at manuals@brightcomputing. com.
+So any comments, suggestions or corrections will be very gratefully accepted at manuals@brightcomputing.com.